How to Do Tummy Time When Your Baby Has Reflux

 Learn about the grasp reflex and a simple, effective technique for encouraging the release of your baby’s grasp.

-How Motor Skills Shape Language Development
+How Motor Skills Shape Language Development in Babies

 Should My Baby Wear Just a Diaper for Movement and Play?